 We collect, hold, use and disclose your information for a number of reasons, such as to:

 - confirm or verify your identity

 - assess your application for a product or a service

-- when you apply for a loan – to establish your eligibility for a loan and your capacity to repay
+- when you apply for a loan – to establish your eligibility for a loan and your capacity to repay a loan

 - provide membership benefits, services and products or information about those benefits, services and products

 - to maintain PayID registrations through the New Payments Platform addressing service